ATaylorAerospace/Ion-Propulsion/README.md

 ### 📖 **python/**

 Python package using Hatch build system with `astropy.units` for all physical quantities.
+Constructor input validation mirrors the C++ and MATLAB implementations for cross-language safety parity.
 Install with `pip install -e ./python`.
 Tests run with `pytest`.

 ```
 python/